HeinrichHartmann/HeinrichHartmann.github.io/about.md

 ## Vita

+* 2014 Data Scientist at Circonus
-* 2014 Math & IT Consultant
+* 2014 IT Consultant
 * 2013 Researcher at WeST Institute for WebScience and Technologies
   Team Leader at <a href="http://liveandgov.eu">Live and Gov</a> EU Project
 * 2012 Researcher at Univeristy of Oxford